Pearl for America & civic riders

 Evening - Depart Community after leadership team debrief.

 The standard fee for a full day visit is $5,000 plus travel & lodging.
 There are scholarships available for organizations working with Dakota Resources.
 Custom engagements including research and video production will require a separate quote.

 Are You Ready To Bring Pearl To Your Community?

 Premier Partner: Dakota Resources

 Pearl for America is made possible through a partnership with Dakota Resources.
-Dakota Resources is a nonprofit community development organization that stimulates rural communities in South Dakota by strategically supporting rural entrepreneurs, strategically addressing housing needs, and coaching community leaders to create sustainable and lasting change.
+Dakota Resources is a nonprofit Community Development Financial Institution that stimulates rural communities in South Dakota by supporting rural entrepreneurs and economic development professionals, strategically addressing housing needs, coaching community leaders, and providing flexible capital to create sustainable and lasting change.
 To learn more, visit: http://www.dakotaresources.org/

 Creative Partner: Brick